Frequently Asked Questions

 • Travel with photocopies of your travel documents and identification in case the originals are lost or stolen.

-• Important note for married people or anyone who’s changed their name: If your maiden/former name is on your identification, you must make sure your airline ticket has the same name.
+• Important note for married people or anyone who has changed their name: If your maiden/former name is on your identification, you must make sure your airline ticket has the same name.
 The name on your airline ticket must match the name on your identification.

 • Airport check-in and boarding